Lonely Among Us: Reception

-"Lonely Among Us" originally aired in broadcast syndication on November 2, 1987.
+"Lonely Among Us" originally aired in first-run syndication on November 2, 1987.
 It received a 12.1 rating, meaning that it was seen by 12.1 percent of all households.
 This was an increase from the previous week's "Where No One Has Gone Before" which received a rating of 10.5.

 Following the broadcast, the producers received a significant amount of mail from fans criticising the apparent cannibalism on the part of the Anticans in this episode.
 Several reviewers rewatched the episode following the end of the series.
 Keith DeCandido reviewed "Lonely Among Us" for Tor.com in May 2011.
 He gave it a score of three out of ten and was uninterested in the episode, finding the alien delegation subplot to be "mostly just silly", and the majority of the episode was a "weak-beer mystery that's mostly an excuse for Gates McFadden and Sir Patrick Stewart to act weird and for Brent Spiner to be a silly Sherlock".
 James Hunt thought that Spiner's Sherlock impression was "completely brilliant", in his review for Den of Geek in October 2012.
-He thought that the episode shared some similarities with the third season of The Original Series, saying "By which I mean it looks cheap and appears to have been written by a child, in yellow crayon."
+He thought that the episode shared a lot with some of the third season of The Original Series episodes, saying, "By which I mean it looks cheap and appears to have been written by a child, in yellow crayon."

 Cast member Wil Wheaton rewatched the episode for AOL TV in November 2006.
 He criticized the writing of Fontana in this episode, saying that around this time she appeared on a panel at a convention about how to solve "The Wesley Problem", but when rewatching the episode he thought that "maybe instead of sitting on this panel and trashing me, D.C Fontana could have written intelligent dialogue for me and helped solve the 'Wesley problem' herself.
 I don't know, maybe she tried to do that and didn't get a lot of support from the rest of the producers and writing staff, but even I know of Dr. Channing's theory of not writing clichéd dialogue for kids in science fiction, and then blaming the actor who is forced to deliver it."
 Overall he criticized the "very stiff" dialogue throughout the episode, and called the set-up "incredibly forced".
 He did highlight that Data acting out as Sherlock Holmes laid the foundation of future episodes which would expand on this.

 Zack Handlen reviewed the episode for The A.V.
 Club in April 2010.
 He too thought that the alien delegation subplot was poorly executed in a comedic fashion, and said that this "combined with the slow pace and a number of dialog scenes that can be charitably described as 'character development' (or more accurately as 'padding'), this is an unmemorable episode that shows a series still unsure of its greatest strengths."
 He gave the episode a grade of "C−".